Phone Number(▒▒▒) ▒▒▒- ▒▒ 52

 Within minutes walk are: Allegheny General Hospital, the Mattress Factory Museum, The Andy Warhol Museum, the Children's Museum, the Carnegie Science Center, Heinz Field, PNC (Pirates) Park, Carnegie Library, the Community College of Allegheny County, St. Peter's Cathedral Church, Calvary United Methodist with Tiffany windows, Banjo Club Wednesday at the Elks, the National Aviary with its Penguins and Eagles, nice inexpensive neighborhood restaurants/cafes : Peppi's, Lindo's, Monterrey Cafe Irish Pub, Carmi, The Modern, Nikky's Thai Kitchen, Allegheny Sandwich Shoppe, Georgio's, Subway.
 This is a fun place to live for a few days or a month!
 The second weekend in each December is the fantastic Victorian Christmas Candlelight House Tour.

-Within a few more minutes of driving are: University of Pittsburgh, the Carnegie Museums, Mount Washington, the Pittsburgh Penguins' Consol Center, West End Overlook, Heinz Hall, The Benedum, Market Square, Carnegie Mellon, Frick Fine Arts Center, Phipps Conservatory, Soldiers and Sailor's Memorial Hall, the Strip District, the great US Steel Building and PPG Place.
+Within a few more minutes of driving are: University of Pittsburgh, the Convention Center, the big hotels, the Carnegie Museums, Mount Washington, the Pittsburgh Penguins' Consol Center, West End Overlook, Heinz Hall, The Benedum, Market Square, Carnegie Mellon University, Frick Fine Arts Center, Phipps Conservatory, Soldiers and Sailor's Memorial Hall, the Strip District, the great US Steel Building and PPG Place.

 From this neighborhood is immediate access to the main Interstates East, West, South and North.
 The subway station with free rides to downtown is nearby.
 Walking downtown takes 15 minutes.
 From the airport the drive is about 20 minutes to the front door!
 Lyft and Uber are popular taxi services.
 Parking here is easy in front of the house and with a special Parking Permit just around the corner.
 Mountain skiing, snowboarding or just watching others do it while lounging before a cozy fire is just an hour away at Hidden Valley or Seven Springs on Laurel Mountain.